MasLibman/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/New-Label.md

 ```

 ### -ParentId
-The ParentId parameter specifies the policy that contains the label.
-You can use any value that uniquely identifies the policy.
+The ParentId parameter is used to define a sub-label.
+The ParentID specifies the ID of the parent Label of this label.
 For example:

 - Name